StichelMan/ChatSolid/README.md

 <div>

 #### Authenticated and connected - View:

 An established peer to peer connection where both user's are authenticated using their WebID the chatbox will display the chat history if both authenticated user's have previously chatted with each other.
 The chat history is stored in the peer's Solid POD storage but each user only stores their own sent messages and can only be merged together upon a successful connection within this, and only this, application.
+Merging the user's chat history is done by the application and is only based on the date each message was sent and based on that placed and displayed in their respective chronological order.

   <img alt="authenticated-and-connected_view screenshot" src="./app_screenshots/authenticated-and-connected_view.png"/>
 </div>